mrslezak/MODKernel-V2-Cepheus/README.md

 be compiled from source 2) packed into an existing boot.img - the easiest way is to use Android Image Kitchen available on XDA
 3) flashed to the device 4) patched with Magisk 5) a kernel manager which supports the added functions must be installed (APK for SmartPack or Google PlayStore for EX Kernel Manager or FK Kernel Manager) and the settings must be turned ON.
-There is also a Magisk Module on XDA that will setup the optimal parameters other than the GPU OC.
+There is also a Magisk Module here that will setup the optimal parameters or a battery saver mode.
 It has this repo prebuilt: https://forum.xda-developers.com/Mi-9/development/m-o-d-kernel-mi-9-android-9-pie-t3960271

 1) Fsync toggle - enable / disable.
 This an be set with any Kernel manager - SmartPack is a good free one although I use